Skip to main content

 <endnotes select="true" output="generate-files"/>

-The options for endnotes are:
+The attributes for <endnotes> are:

 Order and organize – <lists>